JamesABaker/tutor-landing-page/index.md

 ---
 layout: default
-title: Code tutoring with Dr James A. Baker
+title: Code Tutoring with Dr James A. Baker
 description: Helping children code with confidence and curiosity
 ---